 Academic probation is an indication of very serious academic difficulty which may result in dismissal from the university.
 Students may be placed on academic probation as a result of either semester GPA, cumulative GPA, or both.
-Students who are placed on academic probation are required to work with their academic advisor and possibly the Academic Success Center to develop a plan for academic improvement.
+Students who are placed on academic probation are required to work with their academic advisor to develop a plan for academic improvement.
 Academic probation status is not a part of the student's permanent academic record.